-Please note that tech inspections will be available on Friday 26 April.
+Please note that tech inspections will be available on Friday 25 April.
 Teams are encouraged to be prepared to have your plane inspected on Friday.
 Inspections will also be available on Saturday, but waiting until Saturday to go through tech may mean that your team will miss one or more rounds through the flight queue.
-If we have a full turnout you may not be able to get in your full 3 scoring flights unless you are "ready to fly" at every opportunity.
+If we have a full turnout you may not be able to get in a full set of scoring flights unless you are "ready to fly" at every opportunity.